wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 ## Data Security

 Definition, planning, development, and execution of security policies and procedures to provide proper authentication, authorization access, and auditing of data and information assets

+### Business Drivers

+1. risk reduction
+1. business growth
+1. security as an asset

 ### Goals